 The first time I served this dinner, it was so well received by all of my kids that I was actually a little bit shocked!

 The 2 big boys had seconds and asked for thirds, the 2 little ones totally cleaned their plates (including actual licking!).
-Ellie even asked if she could have them for her birthday dinner 😮 Now they are a very firm family favourite.
+Ellie even asked if she could have them for her birthday dinner 😮 Now, years later they are a very firm family favourite (and Ellie does indeed have them for her birthday dinner choice!)

 They are pretty simple to make, they make a lot and it’s easy to have a meat meal but use only a little meat whilst boost it with a good serve of veg to help meet our daily targets and to really increase the fibre content – Good for your health and good for your budget too!
 I think the key is to make the mixture fairly smooth.

 - 1kg beef mince

 - 1 400g tin butter beans, drained and rinsed (kidney beans and black beans are great too)

 - 1 tsp dried Italian herbs